chaoyi-wu/RadFM/README.md

 <img src="https://github.com/chaoyi-wu/RadFM/blob/main/Images/GIF.gif"/>

 ## Latest News：
 All Datasets are released!
-We have updated the BaiduYun links in [our dataset table](#dataset-links)  and we will share another links for non-Chinese users in next Week.
+We have updated the links in [our dataset table](#dataset-links).
 You can find all our text part data in https://huggingface.co/datasets/chaoyi-wu/RadFM_data_csv.

 We also update the PMC-Figure links which contains all PMC-series datasets' figures, you can download it once and all dataset will use the figures.